Franchising: History

 The boom in franchising did not take place until after World War II.
 Nevertheless, the rudiments of modern franchising date back to the Middle Ages when landowners made franchise-like agreements with tax collectors, who retained a percentage of the money they collected and turned the rest over.
-The practice ended around 1562 but spread to other endeavors.
+The practice ended around 1562 but spread in to other endeavors.
 For example, in 17th-century England franchisees were granted the right to sponsor markets and fairs or operate ferries.
 There was little growth in franchising, though, until the mid-19th century, when it appeared in the United States for the first time.

 One of the first successful American franchising operations was started by an enterprising druggist named John S. Pemberton.
 In 1886, he concocted a beverage comprising sugar, molasses, spices, and cocaine.
 Pemberton licensed selected people to bottle and sell the drink, which was an early version of what is now known as Coca-Cola.
-His was one of the earliest—and most successful—franchising operations in the United States.
+His was one of the earliest and most successful franchising operations in the United States.

 The Singer Company implemented a franchising plan in the 1850s to distribute its sewing machines.
 The operation failed, though, because the company did not earn much money even though the machines sold well.
 The dealers, who had exclusive rights to their territories, absorbed most of the profits because of deep discounts.
 Some failed to push Singer products, so competitors were able to outsell the company.
 Under the existing contract, Singer could neither withdraw rights granted to franchisees nor send in its own salaried representatives.
 So, the company started repurchasing the rights it had sold.
 The experiment proved to be a failure.
 That may have been one of the first times a franchisor failed, but it was by no means the last.
-(Even Colonel Sanders did not initially succeed in his Kentucky Fried Chicken franchising efforts.)
+Colonel Harland Sanders did not initially succeed in his early efforts at franchising KFC.
 Still, the Singer venture did not put an end to franchising.